r4ndow/BRCTF/README.md

 To stop the server, type `stop` into the console.
 Within the folder that you made, you should now have a folder called `plugins`.
 If so, you can proceed:

-- Open that folder and place the mcctf JAR as well as all the other plugin JARs into that folder
+- Open that folder and place the mcctf JAR as well as all the other plugin JARs into that folder.
 - Create a new folder called `ctf`, then a folder called `maps` in that directory.
 - Unzip the map archive into that maps folder.
 See below for an example.
 - Start the server and hope everything works.

-- Make sure to turn off spawn protection
+- Make sure to turn off spawn protection in the Minecraft server settings.

 ### Example File Layout